 Judicial reviews of immigration and asylum detention are conducted mostly by criminal law judges.
 Judicial review of immigration detention has been found to be ineffective, as Hungarian courts fail to address the lawfulness of detention in individual cases or to provide individualised reasoning based upon the applicant’s specific facts and circumstances.
-HHC’s analysis of 64 court decisions from February 2014 (as does the experience of HHC lawyers in 2015) confirmed that the judicial review of asylum detention is ineffective because of several reasons.
+The HHC’s analysis of 64 court decisions from February 2014 (and the experience of HHC lawyers in 2015) confirmed that the judicial review of asylum detention is ineffective because of several reasons.
 According to the HHC the below shortcomings were still observed in 2020, 2021 and 2022.

 Firstly, the proceeding courts systematically fail to carry out an individualised assessment regarding the necessity and proportionality of detention and rely merely on the statements and facts presented in the former IAO’s detention order, despite clear requirements under EU and domestic law to apply detention as a measure of last resort, for the shortest possible time and only as long as the grounds for ordering detention are applicable.
 As an extreme example demonstrating the lack of individualisation, 4 decisions of the Nyírbátor District Court analysed by the HHC contained incorrect personal data (name, date of birth or citizenship of the applicant).
 The judges are only able to make their decisions on the basis of the unilateral information in the motions submitted by the NDGAP, because the documents supporting those motions are not submitted to the courts.
-Therefore, it is not really possible to have individualised decisions on each case, resulting in a formulaic nature of the courts’ statements of reasons.
+Therefore, it is not really possible to have individualised decisions on each case, resulting in the formulaic nature of the courts’ statements of reasons.

 Moreover, 4 court decisions contained a date of birth which indicates an age lower than 18 years.
 Nevertheless, none of the decisions questioned the lawfulness of detention of the persons concerned, nor did they refer to any age assessment process or evidence proving the adult age of the asylum seeker concerned.